-Applying for an EIN is completely free, however if you find that you don’t understand some of the questions, you can call our LLC professionals for assistance.
+Applying for an EIN is completely free for Indiana LLCs, however, if you find that you don’t understand some of the questions, you can call our professional LLC Formation service for assistance.

 The state of Indiana has 92 different counties and each has its own regulations on businesses.
-Once you have completed the process of starting an LLC in Indiana, you need to figure out what kind of licenses and permits you need to operate in your county and city.
+Once you have completed the process of starting an LLC in Indiana, you need to figure out what kind of licenses and permits you need to operate your Indiana LLC.
 Here are some examples of the kinds of permits you may need:

 City business licenses/tax permits